MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/vpn-deploy-dns-firewall.md

 ## STEP 1: Configure DNS name resolution
 The DNS database contains resource records (entries) that resolve name resolution queries sent to the DNS server.
 Each DNS server contains the resource records (RRs) it needs to respond to name resolution queries for the portion of the DNS namespace for which it is authoritative.

-Although there are different types of resource records, you are adding the A and AAAA resource records:
+Although there are different types of resource records, you are adding one of the following resource records:
 - **A** resource record maps host (computer or other network device) to an IPv4 address.
 - **AAAA** record maps a host name to an IPv6 address.